If you tell your loved ones that you are climbing Kilimanjaro, most people become concerned for your safety.

-Peak Planet’s Safety Practices
+Ultimate Kilimanjaro’s Safety Practices

 Being at high elevations can put added stress on the heart.
 Patients with known severe cardiac diseases (including severe angina, heart failure, or valve disease) should not visit high altitudes.
 Changes in altitude can affect factors like blood pressure, potentially worsening existing heart conditions.